 The latest in our popular series, in this “What is Gigabit LTE?” article we take a look at this cellular development and why it’s so important today and for the future.
-As we anticipate the arrival of our first Gigabit LTE products from Cradlepoint, due mid-September, we take a look at what’s different about this LTE standard, key use cases for Gigabit LTE, and how it can help organisations to lay the path for 5G.
+To celebrate the launch of the new Cradlepoint Gigabit solutions, we take a look at what’s different about this LTE standard, key use cases for Gigabit LTE, and how it can help to lay the path for 5G.

 What is Gigabit LTE?

 As the name suggests, “Gigabit LTE” (CAT 16 and 18) is the first 4G LTE standard which delivers gigabit speeds, truly transforming cellular’s capabilities.
 Its peak theoretical speeds considerably outpace average UK fixed line broadband speeds (according to Ofcom’s data), and while real world download speeds won’t hit the Gbps mark, it’s still a significant leap forward.